 A-Frame aims for highly immersive and interactive VR content with native-like performance.
 For this, A-Frame believes the minimum viable bar will trend towards positionally-tracking headsets with positionally-tracked controllers.
 This is the paradigm in which A-Frame wants to innovate as well as discover new grounds that are specific to the VR Web (e.g., link traversal, decentralization, identity).
 Contrast this type of content against flat and static 360° content and menus.

 At the same time, A-Frame wants everyone to be able to get involved with VR content creation.
 A-Frame supports all major headsets with their controllers.
 Fortunately with the large community and contributors, A-Frame is able to both look far towards the future as well as satisfy the needs of today’s VR landscape.

-A-Frame supports mostly all platforms through browsers General platforms that A-Frame supports include:
+A-Frame supports almost all platforms through browsers.
+General platforms that A-Frame supports include:

 - VR on desktop with a headset

 - Flat on desktop (i.e., mouse and keyboard)